sageexplorer/mindhack/README.md

 # mindhack
-serverless

-site is hosted on Github:
+This site is hosted on Github:

 https://sageexplorer.github.io/mindhack/html/index.html